Today's History Trivia for July 16

 1999 John F. Kennedy, Jr b.
 1960 American lawyer, son of Pres.
 John F. Kennedy.
 He, his wife Carolyn Bessette Kennedy, and sister-in-law Lauren Bessette were killed in a plane crash off the coast of Martha's Vineyard.
 The plane was piloted by Kennedy.

-1992 "Gorgeous" George Arena b. circa 1908 American wrestler, platinum-haired villain of the early days of TV wrestling.
+1992 "Gorgeous" George Arena b.
+1907 American wrestler.
+Platinum-haired villain of the early days of TV wrestling.
+Known for his three-inch platform shoe and silk robes.

 1989 Herbert von Karajan b.
 1908 Austrian classical conductor.